MukhtaarAziz/apache2.4-ar/README.md

 # apache2.4-ar
-Translate The Apache Server To the Arabic Language
+Translate The Apache Server Documentation To the Arabic Language